erica-b/erica-b/README.md

  👋 Hello!
 I’m @erica-b and I am currently learning full-stack web development!
-"ABC: Always Be Coding."
+"ABC: Always Be Coding." - Ron Cagle, DigitalCrafts

 <!---
 erica-b/erica-b is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.